|Nutrition Facts (per serving)|

 You can make the strawberry puree by cooking fresh or frozen berries in a saucepan for about 10 minutes, then blending the soft berries in a blender or food processor.
 Note that marshmallows need to sit for at least 8 to 10 hours before cutting them, so it’s a good idea to make these the night before you plan to eat them.

-1. Prepare a 9x13 pan by lining it with aluminum foil and spraying the foil liberally with nonstick cooking spray.
+Prepare a 9x13 pan by lining it with aluminum foil and spraying the foil liberally with nonstick cooking spray.

-2. Place ½ cup of the water and the strawberry puree in the bowl of a large stand mixer.
+Place 1/2 cup of the water and the strawberry puree in the bowl of a large stand mixer.